 One of the primary tenets of the Institute’s mission is to bring into conversation the broad fields of arts and religion.
 To this end, ISM students from the two partner schools of Music and Divinity collaborate on a presentation to be given in their final year.
 In their penultimate year, student pairings are made, and as a team they develop a topic and thesis to which they both can contribute significantly and collaborate equally.
 This process is advised and monitored by ISM faculty, and at the end of the year they award the Faculty Prize for the best student presentation.

-Student presentations are graded on the system: fail, credit, or credit with distinction.
+Student presentations are graded as follows: pass with distinction, pass, pass with reservation, or fail.
 All ISM faculty members will grade the presentations and submit remarks.
 The director collates all the information, adjudicates the grade, and conveys the faculty comments to the students.
 Students whose presentations do not pass do not receive credit for the term of Colloquium in which they presented; therefore they do not receive the ISM Certificate.

 We videotape all presentations for our archives.